 If your tropical vacations normally take you to the Caribbean or Mexico, you probably stay in an all-inclusive resort.
 So, when you start to look at Hawaii as your next tropical destination, you may wonder where you find the all-inclusive resorts.
-You might be surprised to learn that Hawaii doesn’t have many all-inclusives.
+You might be surprised to learn that Hawaii has very few all-inclusive hotels.

-- Kona Village Resort is located on Hawaii’s Big Island.
+In the past, there was an all-inclusive resort at Kona Village Resort on Hawaii’s Big Island.
 Unfortunately, this resort was significantly damaged by the March 2011 tsunami.
-The resort hopes/plans to reopen, possibly in 2013.
+The resort hopes/plans to reopen, possibly in 2023.
 Let’s keep our fingers crossed that this Polynesian resort can reopen.

 In the Caribbean and Mexico, some all-inclusive resorts provide a barrier of safety.
 In many areas, you need that protection.
 In contrast, Hawaii is very safe to explore.
 I don’t think twice about hopping in the rental car to explore scenery, pop into a local restaurant, stop at a roadside stand, etc.